Narasimha (Kalachuri dynasty)

-Narasimha (IAST: Nara-siṃha, r. c.
-1153-1163 CE) was a ruler of the Kalachuri dynasty of Tripuri in central India.
+Narasimha (IAST: Nara-siṃha; r. c.
+1153–1163 CE) was a ruler of the Kalachuri dynasty of Tripuri in central India.
 His kingdom was centered around the Chedi or Dahala region in present-day Madhya Pradesh.

 Narasimha was a son of the Kalachuri king Gayakarna.
 Narasimha's rajaguru (royal preceptor) was Kirti-shiva.

 Narasimha inscriptions have been found to the north of the Kaimur Range.
 This suggests that he recovered the territory that his father had lost to the Chandela king Madanavarman.

-Narasimha seems to have died with a male heir, as he was succeeded by his brother Jayasimha.
+Narasimha seems to have died without a male heir, as he was succeeded by his brother Jayasimha.